Mariano Barbasán: Biography

-In 1889, thanks to his painting "Joseph Interpreting the Cup-bearer's Dream", he received a stipend from the "Diputación Provincial de Zaragoza" to continue his studies at the :es:Academia de España en Roma (Spanish Academy in Rome).
+In 1889, thanks to his painting "Joseph Interpreting the Cup-bearer's Dream", he received a stipend from the "Diputación Provincial de Zaragoza" to continue his studies at the Spanish Academy in Rome.
 While there, he painted mostly landscapes and scenes of rural life.

 He eventually decided to live there and opened a studio; making occasional trips to Subiaco and Anticoli Corrado to paint en plein aire.
 He held frequent exhibits throughout Germany, Austria and England, but not in Spain, as a result of which he was little-known in his home country.
 In 1912, he lived in Montevideo for a short time while overseeing two exhibitions there.

 He stayed in Rome until 1921, when his health began to worsen.
 Returning to Spain, he took a chair at the "Academia de Bellas Artes de San Luis" in Zaragoza, which had recently become vacant due to the death of Francisco Pradilla.
 It was two years later that he held his first retrospective exhibition, at the Central Market in Zaragoza.
 He died in Zaragoza, aged 60.

 In 1925, his son organized a new, more formal exhibition that helped establish his reputation in Spain.